 The joint statement should provide the court with a clear understanding of the major areas of disagreement and the basis for each expert's opinion.
-The joint statement should delineate between differences of professional opinion which are within the experts' areas of expertise and differences that result from instructions provided by counsel.
+The joint statement should delineate between differences of professional opinion that are within the experts' areas of expertise and differences that result from instructions provided by counsel.
 Experts should seek further instruction where there are discrepancies in significant facts of the case.
 Counsel should not be directly involved in drafting the joint statement, although it is not uncommon for counsel for both parties to review a draft of the statement prior to its release.

 Preparation is key.
 If an expert is ill-prepared, the opposing expert's opinions are unlikely to be properly scrutinised and, rightly or wrongly, will dictate the direction of the joint statement.
 The expert conference should take place at a stage of the proceedings where the important facts of the case are known, typically after production of relevant documents and discovery of key fact witnesses for both parties.
 It is more effective to hold the expert conference after the experts have issued their reports, ensuring that the position of each expert is on the record prior to meeting.